FollowTheProcess/cli/README.md

 #### 🔐 Immutable State

-Typically, these sorts of things are implemented with a big struct with lots of fields. `cli` is no different in this regard.
+Typically, commands are implemented as a big struct with lots of fields. `cli` is no different in this regard.

 What *is* different though is that this large struct can **only** be configured with `cli.New`.
 Once you've built your command, it can't be modified.